 As above; but to include representing you at court on a guilty plea, [assuming one hearing] this will include meeting you at court and dealing with your case as a priority on the day.Our fee includes:

-Our fee does not include: Instruction of any expert witnesses or taking statements; Advice and assistance in relation to a special reasons hearing; Advice or assistance in relation to any appeal; Representation in person at future hearings; Third-party or experts fees; Any Court adjournment to another date, requiring us to reschedule date of attendance; Any further work following the conclusion of your final hearing or appeal; Any fine imposed by the court, surcharge or order for costs made in favour of prosecution.
+Our fee does not include: Instruction to barrister, any expert witnesses or taking statements; Advice and assistance in relation to a special reasons hearing; Advice or assistance in relation to any appeal; Representation in person at future hearings; Third-party or experts fees; Any Court adjournment to another date, requiring us to reschedule date of attendance; Any further work following the conclusion of your final hearing or appeal; Any fine imposed by the court, surcharge or order for costs made in favour of prosecution.

 If you are facing a driving disqualification or penalty points then in certain circumstances you might be able to argue special reasons to avoid a disqualification or any points.